ArthurDeleu/British-Bulletin-Bias/_collections/_columns2/6-Topic-analysis.markdown

 It can be seen in the above heatmap that war related topics were quoted the most for all newspapers.
 Health care and crime related topics are also quoted a lot.

-# 2. Time series of topic occurence
-# 3. Sentiment of topics?
-# 4. Clustering
 <!--more-->